HEROS: Hierarchical Exploration with Online Subregion Updating for 3D Environment Coverage: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} exploration using ground mobile robots has received considerable attention in recent years for its wide applications, including searching and rescuing, environmental monitoring, and industrial automation.
+Autonomous exploration using ground mobile robots has received considerable attention in recent years for its wide applications, including searching and rescuing, environmental monitoring, and other tasks.
 The ability of robots to navigate and explore unknown environments without human intervention enhances operational efficiency and ensures personnel safety in hazardous conditions.
-Although several autonomous exploration methods have been proposed over the decades \cite{frontier_based}, \cite{nbvp}, \cite{rapid_exploration}, the task remains challenging in large-scale and topologically complex scenarios.
+Although several autonomous exploration methods have been proposed over the decades \cite{frontier_based, nbvp, rapid_exploration}, the task remains challenging in large-scale and topologically complex scenarios.
 In such scenarios, the problem becomes computationally complex, and the robot needs to navigate between areas in a limited time while avoiding redundant exploration.

 The mainstream exploration frameworks mainly include frontier-based and sampling-based methods.
 In autonomous exploration, the frontier is defined as the boundary between free and unknown areas \cite{frontier_based}.
 These two approaches guide the robot to cover the environment by continuously searching for frontiers in the map or randomly sampling viewpoints and evaluating their potential revenue.
-However, several imitations still hinder the development of autonomous exploration:
+However, several limitations still hinder the development of autonomous exploration:

 \textit{High Computational Cost}.
 Both frontier detection and revenue evaluation are computationally expensive, requiring frequent checks of each voxel's occupancy status or performing ray tracing \cite{gbp, nbvp, dsvp}.
 This presents a substantial challenge for ground-based platforms equipped with edge computing devices to meet real-time requirements.